jeffreywhitaker/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  A token is used for authentication.
+It's supplied by the server and saved in local storage, and must be displayed to the server in order to access certain protected routes.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  Using a token is a great way.
+Also having a login that authorizes the user for private routes.

 - [ ] Describe how web servers work.

+  Web servers listen on a port, and when they receive info on that port they take the request and see if it matches (for example, a get request on '/colors/'), check the needed authentication (if any), and return the info back to the client.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C = create, like post requests
+R = read, like get requests
+U = update, like put requests
+D = delete, like delete requests

 ## Project Set Up